Rates and Options for Parking at Miami Airport

 MIA provides designated disabled permit parking along with stroller permit parking, which is located at the 3rd level of both the South Flamingo garage and North Dolphin garage.
-Parking for wheelchair accessible vehicles is also available at ground level of the east section at North Dolphin garage.
+Parking for wheelchair-accessible vehicles is also available at the ground level of the east section at the North Dolphin garage.
 Visitors are advised to have a permit to use designated parking spaces on both garages.

 These designated disabled permit parking spaces are going to be available at the same rates.
 It is important to note that those vehicles that are over the permitted height should use the over-height vehicle parking area which is located at the parking lot that’s adjacent to the east side of the North Dolphin Garage.

 Miami International Airport, also known as MIA, is considered to be one of the busiest airports in the world.
 While it mostly serves as a hub for flights between the US, Latin America, and the Caribbean, it caters to more than 85 million passengers every year.
 This fact alone earned it the title of the “40th busiest airport in the world.”
 Miami International Airport also has the distinction of being the busiest airport in the US in terms of international cargo.